koljapluemer/linguanodon/docs/how_to_design.md

 - A `card-title`, if existing, must be within `card-body`
 - Prefer clean `grid` and `flex` layouts over `space-*`
 - Use standard buttons unless special case calls for customization.
 Do not vary the size randomly unless called for
 - Do not use gray text.
-If text must be dis-emphasized, use only and consistently `text-light`
+If text must be dis-emphasized, use only and consistently `text-light`.
+Do not give it an `sm` size.
 - Do not use excessive subheadings, redundant labels or little information widgets that the user does not care about.
 - Before implementing a component, look for similar components and copy their styles and/or approach.
 - When setting margins, paddings, gaps and so on, prefer the size `2`, `4`, and `6`